-Unionid mussels
+Unionoida mussels

-No live native unionid mussels were found after the intensive ten-day survey of 7.5 miles of the Jordan River in April 2014 or during the non-pulmonate snail survey in October 2014.
+No live native unionid mussels were found after the intensive ten-day survey of 7.5 miles of the Jordan River in April 2014 or during the ten day, non-pulmonate snail survey in October 2014.
 However, live invasive Asiatic clam, Corbicula fluminea occurred in every site and often in very high abundance.
 Shells of native fingernail clams (Family Sphaeriidae) were observed at the majority of sites including tributaries and live native clams were often observed.
+The observation of native fingernail clams supports the assumption that native Unionoida mussels would have also been encountered in the survey.

-One small shell fragment (about 2 cm long x 0.5 cm wide) of Anodonta sp. was found in Jordan River at Site 2 and many fragments and two whole Anodonta sp. shells in Spring Creek downstream of Mill Pond, Utah County but none that were alive or appeared to be recently dead (i.e. no muscle tissue present).
+One small weathered shell fragment (about 2 cm long x 0.5 cm wide) of Anodonta sp. was found in Jordan River at Site 2 and many fragments and two whole Anodonta sp. shells in Spring Creek downstream of Mill Pond, Utah County but none that were alive or appeared to be recently dead (i.e. no muscle tissue present).
 The only complete matching pairs (both left and right halves) of Anodonta sp. shells that we found were in Spring Creek buried under sand and a thick layer of Corbicula shells.
 Two of the Anodonta sp. shells were from one large and one empty shell was from a smaller Anodonta sp.
-(Figure 27).
+(Figure 31).

-Figure 27.
+Figure 31.
 Complete Anodonta sp. shell from Mill Pond, Utah County, April 2014.
 No body tissue was present and the time since death is unknown.

 Substrate throughout most of the Jordan River was mostly sand, silt, clay, and organic matter, with occasional gravel/cobble riffles.
 The narrows' section of the Jordan River included large boulders and appeared to be the most likely section for finding M. falcata.
-Mill Pond and Spring Creek, Utah County, also had mostly sand, silt, and clay substrate.
+Mill Pond, Utah County had mostly sand, silt, and clay substrate whereas, Spring Creek, Utah County, also had gravel and small cobbles where Anodonta shells were collected.
 Mill Creek upstream of Central Valley Treatment Facilities effluent had mostly hardpan, tightly embedded gravels with some sand/silt, clay.
 Mill Creek downstream of effluent was mostly sand/silt/clay/OM.

 Corbicula fluminea occurred throughout the Jordan River at every site we sampled including Mill Pond but was not seen in the upstream Mill Creek site (7).
-It was often in extremely high abundance, if empty shells were included in the estimate.
+Corbicula often occurred at extremely high abundance, if empty shells were included in the estimate.
 Corbicula sp. was extremely abundant in the canal that flowed along the west side the Jordan River near the "Narrows" (Site 1).
 Because this was a presence/absence survey, mollusk densities were not estimated.
-Corbicula appeared to be most abundant in sand/gravel sediments between the anoxic layer that occurred a few centimeters deep and the surface of the substrate and often under a thin layer of filamentous algae (Cladophora sp.) where it was present.
-Sand/gravel substrates are preferred by Corbicula habitat (see Appendix 23).
-The largest Corbicula shell that the author ever encountered in his career was collected at Mill Pond and measured about 6 cm in max diameter (Figure 28).
+Corbicula appeared to be most abundant in sand/gravel sediments between the anoxic layer that occurred a few centimeters deep (e.g.black ooze with smell of sulfur) and the surface of the substrate and often under a thin layer of filamentous algae (Cladophora sp.) where it was present.
+Sand/gravel substrates are preferred by Corbicula habitat (see Appendix 24).
+The largest Corbicula shell observed by the author was collected at Mill Pond and measured about 6 cm in max diameter (Figure 32).